gflze/GFLBans/gflbans/api/API.md

 For the sake of being user friendly, it is recommended that you inform the player of the admin that banned, muted, or gagged them and the reason for which they were punished.

-It is unnecessary to take action for `call_admin_block` as that is handled by gflbans web.
+It is unnecessary to take action for `call_admin_block` as that is handled by GFLBans web.
 Furthermore, `admin_chat_block` can be ignored if there is no admin chat function.

+***

-### Utilising VPN features
+## Utilising VPN features

-You can use gflbans' built in VPN detection by sending a GET request to /api/v1/gs/vpn on player join.
+You can use GFLBans' built in VPN detection by sending a GET request to `/api/v1/gs/vpn` on player join.
 The route accepts the following parameters:

 |Parameter|Type|Description|
 |---------|----|-----------|